• Gluten-Free Recipes

 This gluten-free lemon layer cake uses three naturally gluten-free flours to create a velvety crumb that's balanced by lots of bright lemon zest.
 Layer it with sweet strawberry jam and vanilla buttercream for a super special cake.

-This particular lemon-kissed cake would would be a wonderful ending to any holiday meal, or as a dessert for any spring gathering.
+This particular lemon-kissed cake would be a wonderful ending to any holiday meal or as a dessert for any spring gathering.
 Just three gluten-free flours in combination create a velvety texture that is balanced by lots of lemon zest.

 Why You'll Love This Lemon Layer Cake